 As motorization increases, road traffic crashes are a fast-growing problem, particularly in developing countries.
-If present trends continue unchecked, road traffic injuries will increase dramatically in most parts of the world over the next two decades, with the greatest impact falling on the most vulnerable citizens.
+If present trends continue unchecked, road traffic injuries will increase dramatically in most parts of the world over the next two decades with the greatest impact falling on the most vulnerable citizens.
 Appropriate and targeted action is urgently needed.

-The World Report on Road Traffic Injury Prevention, launched in 2004 jointly by the World Health Organization (WHO) and the World Bank, identified improvements in road safety management that have dramatically decreased road traffic deaths and injuries in industrialized countries that have been active in road safety.
+The World Report on Road Traffic Injury Prevention, launched jointly in 2004 by the World Health Organization (WHO) and the World Bank, identified improvements in road safety management that have dramatically decreased road traffic deaths and injuries in industrialized countries that have been active in road safety.
 The report showed that the use of seat-belts, helmets and child restraints has saved thousands of lives.
 The introduction and enforcement of appropriate speed limits, the creation of safer infrastructure, the enforcement of blood alcohol concentration limits and improvements in vehicle safety, are all interventions that have been tested and repeatedly shown to be effective.
-The World Report was the first ever comprehensive global overview of the magnitude, risk factors and impact of road traffic injuries.
-The World Report recommends practical actions to mitigate these factors and an integrated 'systems approach' to road safety improvements, using a lead agency to coordinate the development of national road safety strategies and plans.
+The World Report was the first ever comprehensive global overview of the magnitude, risk factors, and impact of road traffic injuries.
+The World Report recommends practical actions to mitigate these factors and an integrated "systems approach" to road safety improvements, using a lead agency to coordinate the development of national road safety strategies and plans.